nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format `e link e/EXAM_INDEX t/TASK_INDEX`

 Parameters:
-* EXAM_INDEX refers to the index number shown on the displayed exam list
+* `EXAM_INDEX` refers to the index number shown on the displayed exam list.
-* TASK_INDEX refers to the index number shown on the displayed task list
+* `TASK_INDEX` refers to the index number shown on the displayed task list.

 Restrictions:
-* EXAM_INDEX and TASK_INDEX should be greater than 0 and lesser than 2147483648
+* `EXAM_INDEX` and `TASK_INDEX` should be greater than 0 and lesser than 2147483648.
-* EXAM_INDEX should not be greater than the displayed exam list
+* `EXAM_INDEX` should not be greater than the displayed exam list.
-* TASK_INDEX should not be greater than the displayed task list
+* `TASK_INDEX` should not be greater than the displayed task list.

 Examples:

-`e link e/1 t/1` links the first task in the displayed task list to the first exam in the displayed exam list
+`e link e/1 t/1` links the first task in the displayed task list to the first exam in the displayed exam list.

-`e link e/2 t/3` links the third task in the displayed task list to the second exam in the displayed exam list
+`e link e/2 t/3` links the third task in the displayed task list to the second exam in the displayed exam list.

 | ![LinkExamCommand](images/LinkExamCommandDemo.png) |
 |:--------------------------------------------------:|